Amy Yu had never heard of the notorious “tiger bench” before she visited the detention center where her father was being held.

-Mr Yu was once a strong, healthy individual.
-Amy says he attributed his health and vigour to the daily practise of the Falun Gong exercises, which he said had cured him of a major hip problem.
+Yu was once a strong, healthy individual.
+Amy says he attributed his health and vigor to the daily practice of the Falun Gong exercises, which he said had cured him of a major hip problem.

 The last time Amy tried to visit him in 2010 the authorities blocked her for several months.